coruscateor/corlib/README.md

 ### WorkInProgressResult And IdedWorkInProgressResult

-Containers used for communicating results and statuses of ongoing operations.
+Containers used for communicating the results and statuses of ongoing operations.

 ### GapFillingCounter